Why Most Hospitality Renovations Fail After Opening

 And What the Successful Ones Do Differently

-The problem is rarely talent or ambition.
+The issue is rarely talent.

 It is misalignment.